 A significant portion of our employee base, operating facilities and infrastructure are centralized in Atlanta, Georgia.
 Any of our facilities may be harmed or rendered inoperable by natural or man-made disasters, including earthquakes, tornadoes, hurricanes, wildfires, floods, nuclear disasters, acts of terrorism or other criminal activities, infectious disease outbreaks and power outages, which may render it difficult or impossible for us to operate our business for some period of time.
 Our facilities would likely be costly to repair or replace, and any such efforts would likely require substantial time.
 Any disruptions in our operations could negatively impact our business, financial condition and operating results, and harm our reputation.
-In addition, we may not carry business insurance or may not carry sufficient business insurance to compensate for losses that may occur.
-Any such losses or damages could have a material adverse effect on our business, financial condition and operating results.
-In addition, the facilities of significant marketers, FI partners or third-party data providers may be harmed or rendered inoperable by such natural or man-made disasters, which may cause disruptions, difficulties or material adverse effects on our business.
+In addition, we may not carry business insurance to compensate for losses that may occur.
+Any such losses or damages could have a material adverse effect on our business, financial condition and operating, which may cause disruptions, difficulties or material adverse effects on our business.